Yousousen/bsc_physics_cleaner/README.md

 `models` contains trained models with their `net.pth`, `optimizer.pth`, `scheduler.pth`, `net.pt`, and all other data saved in csv and json files.
 The directories also contain their own local copy of the scripts in which the hyperparameters, subparameters and file output names are set to correspond with the model in question. **These local scripts provide the models in their states as they were generated for the thesis and are outdated** states of the scripts `SRHD_ML.ipynb` (or `SRHD_ML.py`) and  `GRMHD_ML.ipynb` (or `GRMHD_ML.py`) that are found in the `src` directory.
 They are outdated in having bugs that are fixed later on (see `addendum/`) and in having outdated comments.

 `src` is the directory in which one can experiment with creating new models.
-It has the the most up-to-date version of the scripts for SRHD and GRMHD. **The SRHD script is itself an outdated version of the GRMHD script**; it can continue to be used independently from the GRMHD script, but it has more bugs than the GRMHD script.
+It has the most up-to-date version of the scripts for SRHD and GRMHD. **The SRHD script is itself an outdated version of the GRMHD script**; it can continue to be used independently of the GRMHD script, but it has more bugs than the GRMHD script.
 A listing of commit messages between the two from the original older repository of the project can be found in `addendum/commit_messages_SRHD_to_GRMHD.txt`.
 For continuation of the project, we advise to just continue to edit the script `GRMHD_ML.ipynb` (or `GRMHD_ML.py`) and keep track of significant states of the script, e.g. optimizing with such and such model with such and such parameters, in some other way, and to implement code to easily load different states quickly.

 C++ source code files are located in the `cpp` directories.